Money Management in Indices - Drawdown & Maximum Drawdown

 Hence $3000/$7,000*100 = 43 %

-From these examples above the more the maximum drawdown the harder it's to get back to break even & to make profits.
+Looking at these examples, the more you lose, the harder it is to get back to even and make money.

 - Technical Analysis of Trend Trading in Indices

-- How Can You Find SX 5E Index on MT4 App?
+- How Can You Find SX 5E Index on MetaTrader 4 App?

 - Strategy for SWI 20 Index

-- How to Add US500 on MT4 iPad App
+- How to Add US500 on MetaTrader 4 App

-- UKX 100 Strategy How to Develop Stock Indices Strategy for UKX100 Tutorial
+- UKX 100 Trading Strategy How to Create Stock Indices Strategy for UKX100 Lesson

-- How to Download MT4 Stock Index Software for IOS
+- How to Download MetaTrader 4 Stock Index Software for IOS

-- Best Index Trade Platform Software for MAC PC
+- Best Index Trade Software for MAC PC

 - Chart Time-frames for Indices

-- How Can I Trade Indices & Add Index Symbol in MT5 Android App?
+- How Do I Trade Indices & Add Index Symbol in MetaTrader 5 App?